Self-Updatable Large Language Models by Integrating Context into Model Parameters: Experiments

 \subsection{Sequential Injection}

 \paragraph{Experimental Setup} To evaluate the model’s ability to retain knowledge after multiple injections -- termed Retention -- we conduct sequential injection experiments.
 Specifically, we aim to determine whether the model can remember previously injected contexts after successive updates.
 We construct a list of 20 unique \texttt{contexts} from the PwC dataset~\citep{ge2023context} and inject them into the model one after another in a sequential manner.
 After each injection step, we assess the model’s performance by calculating the QA-F1 score on all questions related to the injected contexts.
 The QA-F1 scores are averaged across all \texttt{questions} to obtain an average F1-score for each \texttt{context}.
 To ensure the robustness of our evaluation, we create 50 distinct sequences of \texttt{contexts}.
 We adopt the Mistral-7B model~\citep{mistral} as our backbone model for these experiments.
 For each injection step within a sequence, we fine-tune the model using Low-Rank Adaptation (LoRA) weights.
 After each step, the LoRA weights are merged into the model to incorporate the new context.
 The results are depicted in Figure~\ref{fig:sequential_injection}, illustrating the QA-F1 scores after each sequential injection step.
+We also include the ablation studies in Appendix \ref{ssub:ablation_study_for_sequential_injection}

 \paragraph{Results and Discussions} As shown in Figure~\ref{fig:sequential_injection}, our method, \ours, demonstrates retention capabilities.
 Initially, after the first injection, the QA-F1 scores are high on the questions related to the context injected just now.
 As the number of injections increases to 20 steps, the QA-F1 scores gradually decline to approximately 0.3.
 Despite this reduction, \ours maintains significantly higher performance compared to the base model, which exhibits a QA-F1 score of approximately 0.14 without any injected contexts.
+The diagonal of the figure shows that our model retains its functionality even after multiple rounds of injection, indicating our model's robustness.